 With Camp Insurance:

-In the event of injury (must be documented with a note from your personal camp doctor) a pro rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.
+In the event of injury (must be documented with a note from your camp doctor) a pro-rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.

 Life at Camp

-There is very little down time throughout the camp week.
-Majority of what little spare time the campers do have is in the evenings and we fill that time with evening activities each night.
-Examples include (but are not limited) such as Ice Cream socials, Pizza nights, Movie nights, Game room night, Bowling, Swimming, Night Tennis, Talent show, Camp Dance, and Casino night.
+There is very little downtime throughout the camp week.
+The majority of what little spare time the campers do have is in the evenings and we fill that time with evening activities each night.
+Examples include (but are not limited) such as Ice Cream socials, Pizza nights, Movie nights, Game room night, Bowling, Swimming, Night Tennis, Talent show, Camp Dance, and Casino Night.

 Players stay in the college residential halls.
 The students are typically housed 2 to a room (although in certain circumstances triples are available).
 Special arrangements can be made to have multiple rooms next to each other if requested.
 For special rooming requests, please email the office.

 All activities, both on and off the courts, are supervised by mature and responsible staff members.
 Safety is a top priority throughout the week.
-With more than 20 years experience running sports camps, we have developed detailed rules and regulations in order to provide a safe atmosphere at the camp.
+With more than 20 years of experience running sports camps, we have developed detailed rules and regulations to provide a safe atmosphere at the camp.
 No one is allowed to leave campus or leave the group during camp.
 Supervision in the residence halls at night ensures the campers are getting adequate rest.
-In addition, campus security is present at all times.
+Also, campus security is present at all times..